ClusterLabs/pacemaker/xml/Readme.md

 From the source directory, run `make -C xml diff` to see the changes in the current schema (compared to the previous ones) and also the pending changes in `pacemaker-next`.
+Alternatively, if the intention is to grok the overall historical schema evolution, use `make -C xml fulldiff`.